bjbschmitt/AMFM_decompy/README.txt

 implemented a workaround to this problem, but it is still a sub-optimal solution.

 Actually, I dedicated a chapter in my Master Thesis to a deeper study about this problem and came up with a better solution.
-Unfortunately, due stupid burocratic issues, I don't know if and when my work will be defended and published (to be short, the deadline was expired because me and my advisor needed more time to correct and improve the thesis text.
+Unfortunately, due stupid bureaucratic issues, I don't know if and when my work will be defended and published (to be short, the deadline was expired because me and my advisor needed more time to correct and improve the thesis text.
 Then we required a prorrogation, but the lecturers board declined it.
 So, basically, I